 Do you have what it takes to be a Champ?

-Well, folks, we are well into 2019 and that means a new year full of goals and plenty of opportunities!
+Well, folks, we are about to kick off a new year and that means a new year full of goals and plenty of opportunities!
 For some, it may be getting a raise or purchasing a new car; but for you Junior and High school rodeo contestants, your eye is on the prize, the finals.

-For any of you National High School Rodeo members your main priority this year is to make it to Nationals, which will be held in Rocksprings, WY.
-A week-long rodeo event full of some of the toughest competition and a lot of fun activities for the kids!
+For any of you National High School Rodeo members your main priority this year is to make it to Nationals, which will be held in Lincoln, Nebraska.
+A week-long rodeo, full of some of the toughest competition and a lot of fun activities for the kids!
 To be a champ at the high school nationals is a title many wish they could have.
-But in order to make it, these next 5 months will be consisting of late night practices, long drives and a ton of dedication.
+But in order to make it, the next several months will consist of late-night practices, long drives and a ton of dedication.

 This past week I had the opportunity to sit down with Annabelle Hampton, she is an active member in both the Arizona Junior Rodeo Association and the Arizona High School Rodeo Association.
 Annabelle has achieved a lot of her goals some of which have been making it to Nationals several times and winning both horsemanship and the queen pageant at the 2018 NHSFR.
 With this being said, I asked her a series of questions relating to the amount of hard work and dedication she puts into being a competitor.
 Here were her responses along with each of my questions.